waoadb/opensource/packages/js-client-sdk/README.md

-# Different Breed ® - React SDK
+# Different Breed ® - Javascript Client SDK

 > 💡 This package is intended to be installed and not edited directly.
 We simply offer the source code to provide transparency around what is happening under the hood.
 If you require changes or additional features please [raise an issue](https://github.com/waoadb/opensource/issues) within Github.

 ## Overview

-The following package serves as a software development kit to speed up and simplify the integration of your React / Next.js project with the Different Breed Client API’s.
+The following package serves as a software development kit to speed up and simplify the integration of your javascript project with the Different Breed Client API’s.

 ## Quick Start

 Install the application using your favourite package manager.

-`npm install @waoadb/react-sdk`
+`npm install @waoadb/js-client-sdk`

 or

-`yarn add @waoadb/react-sdk`
+`yarn add @waoadb/js-client-sdk`

 ## Documentation

 All documentation for Open Source Different Breed ® packages can be found here: [Documentation](https://opensource.differentbreed.events).
-For the React SDK, please see the following link: [React SDK](https://opensource.differentbreed.events/docs/react-sdk).
+For this package, please see the following link: [Javascript Client SDK](https://opensource.differentbreed.events/docs/js-client-sdk).

 ## Local Development